 There are many things to consider pre-flight.
 Make sure your batteries are fully charged, have extra batteries and parts on hand, check your filming and streaming equipment is communicating properly and ensure your propellers are working correctly.
-Sign up to our DRONE 101 training course – it covers everything you need to know to get off to a flying start.
+Take our DRONE 101 training course online – it covers everything you need to know to get off to a flying start.

 Rehearse your flight and shoot

 Practice makes perfect.
 Think about your shot, even a professional will need to take numerous shots so practice, practice, practice.

 It will stop your video from wobbling around.
 A gimbal is a pivoted support that allows your video to rotate on a single axis.